dploeger/icarus/README.md

 argument.
 If an event already has a DTSTAMP property, it may be overwritten by using the `--overwrite` argument.

+### `addProperty`

+Adds a property to all selected events.
+If an event already has the given property, it may be overwritten by using the `--overwrite` argument.

 ### `convertAllDay`

 Convert all day events into events with a start and end time